IQSS/dataverse/doc/sphinx-guides/source/developers/dependencies.rst

 Transitive dependencies
 -----------------------

-Maven is comfortable for developers as it handles recursive resolution, downloading and adding "dependencies of dependencies".
+Maven is comfortable for developers; it handles recursive resolution, downloading, and adding "dependencies of dependencies".
-But as life is a box of chocolates, you might find yourself in *version conflict hell* sooner than later without even knowing, but experiencing unintended side effects.
+However, as life is a box of chocolates, you might find yourself in *version conflict hell* sooner than later without even knowing, but experiencing unintended side effects.

 When you look at the graph above, imagine *B* and *TB* rely on different *versions* of *TC*.
 How does Maven decide